 Essays of the Political Club formed in Dublin, 1790.

 The situation of England and Ireland, considered with regard to each other, has been, since the year 1782, a phenomenon defying all hypothesis and calculation: an empire, as it is called, of two parts, co-equal and co-ordinate, with such a confusion of attributes as nothing less than a revolution can separate and determine.
 Before I proceed to state my reasons for being so satisfied, it may be advisable to take a very short glance at the present state of this country, which appears to me such as in no age or history can be paralleled.
-A mighty kingdom, governed by two or three obscure individuals of another country on maxims, and with views totally foreign to her interest.
+A mighty kingdom, governed by two or three obscure individuals of another country on maxims, and with views totally foreign to her interest, and kept in this subjection by no other medium, that I can discover, than the mere force of opinion and acquiescence of custom.
+I confess I behold with amazement a phenomenon which mocks all calculation, to the extreme degree that nothing short of the evidence of my senses could convince me of its existence.

 Antecedent to this date (1782) the power of Great Britain in Ireland was so well established by laws of her own enacting, fleets of her own building, armies of her own raising, that it was of very little moment what were the opinions of Irishmen on any public question.
 Our woollen manufacture was demolished by a single vote of the English Commons, the appellative jurisdiction torn from us by a resolution of the English Lords, and, in a word, insult was heaped on injury and wrong for so long a series of years, that we were sunk to the subordination of an English County, without the profits of English commerce, or the protection of English liberty.
 We had ceased to remember that we were a nation, or that we had a name, till the genius of American liberty burst asunder a sleep that seemed the slumber of death; the nation started forth and shivered the manacles which British ambition had hoped were forged with eternity.
-Our constitution, our commerce were enlarged from a dreary captivity, and the name of Ireland became once more respected, her independence was admitted when it could not be withheld.
+Our constitution, our commerce were enlarged from a dreary captivity, and the name of Ireland became once more respected, her independence was admitted when it could no longer be withheld, and her imperial crown restored from the felonious custody of arbitrary and jealous domination.

 You all remember the day of your slavery and oppression and insignificance.
 Have you considered what you are now?
 Does your present situation ever occur, even to your dreams?
 An existing miracle which gives the lie to all political experience.